owentmfoo/WSCForecast/README.md

 The file will be combined as a docker image and be push to AWS ECR and to be run on lambda.

+## Combining forecast
+`combine_forecast.py` takes the forecast obtained from solcast and tomorrow and combines them.

+To deal with the fact that the two different forecast operates in different resolution, the code will do an outer merge and then linearly interpolate to fill in the gaps.

+The values from Solcast are period averages, so we will shift the timestamps \
+forward by half the period so the values correspond to the centre of the period.

 ## Deploying to AWS Lambda
 This section is mostly based off [this article](https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-instructions).

 Before you run the commands:
 * replace the account ID
 * replace role arn
+* add road file to the top level directory

 For the first time:
 ```shell